 The credit exposure on derivatives is disclosed gross of any collateral held.
-At 31 March 2021 the group held £50.7 million (2020: £72.2 million) and the company held £nil (2020: £nil) as collateral in relation to derivative financial instruments (included within short-term bank borrowings - fixed, in note A3).
+At 31 March 2021, the group and company held £50.7 million (2020: £72.2 million) as collateral in relation to derivative financial instruments (included within short-term bank borrowings - fixed in note A4).